jscheel76/PassFortify/README.md

 ## Usage

+Optimize your experience with the PassFortify.jar file provided in the repository.
+Place it in a designated folder for organized password file storage, and initiate the application using the command 'java -jar PassFortify.jar' or by creating a convenient desktop batch script.

+**IMPORTANT**: Move the wordlist.txt into the same folder as the PassFortify.jar file, otherwise generating passphrases is not possible.
 - **Set Master password**: On first launch you will be prompted to choose a master password.
 - **Access Password Manager**: To access the password manager simply enter your chosen master password.
 - **Manage your accounts**: Using the input field and buttons, add Services, Usernames and Passwords.